 The program comprises two required core courses and sixteen hours of electives, which may be chosen from among all of the department's undergraduate offerings numbered 205 and 207-399.

-Students majoring in Writing, Rhetoric and Discourse (BA) are restricted from earning this minor.
+Students majoring in Writing and Rhetoric (BA) are restricted from earning this minor.